gurleensethi/LoggerPreferences/README.md

 ```

 ### Tips
 LoggerPreferences uses the same tag when logging: `LoggerPreferences`.
-In your logcat search write `LoggerPreferences` to get all the logs.
+In your logcat search `LoggerPreferences` to get all the logs.

 <img src="https://raw.githubusercontent.com/gurleensethi/LoggerPreferences/master/images/logger_tag.png" width="350"/>